 What’s the best practice for someone who travels frequently?

 For travelers, a manual VPN can work well if you connect only on networks you don’t trust.
 If you frequently connect to corporate resources, discuss a policy that balances security with usability—possibly a non-persistent VPN or per-app VPN solution that fits your workflow.
-Vpn on microsoft edge how to enable, configure, and optimize for privacy, security, and streaming on Windows 10/11
+In browser vpn chrome

 If I disable AOVPN on my personal device, can I reenact it later easily?